LapinaMargarita/LaMaTeX/CONTRIBUTING.md

 If you are submitting a pull request, notice that

+- We do not accept pull requests for the *master* but only for the *develop* branch (or one of its feature branches if the pull is specific to that code).
+  The *master* branch is only used to reflect the CTAN releases and the other branches are merged into it when ready for distribution
 - The first line of commit messages should be a short summary (up to about 50 chars); leave a blank line then give more detail if required
 - We use Travis-CI for (light) testing so add `[ci skip]` to documentation-only